 6. Give them some control

-Let your child pick out their backpack, lunchbox and any other fun items you may be required to purchase.
+Let kids pick out their backpack, lunchbox and any other fun school supplies you may be required to purchase.

-“Engage your child by having them pick out their backpack, help pack their lunch and put name labels on things,” says Arbit.
+“Engage kids by having them pick out their backpack, help pack their lunch and put name labels on things,” says Arbit.
 “Not only will it be exciting for them, it will give them more control in the preparation process.”

 7. Mimic preschool rules and routines